 - A long-sleeved shirt tucked into your pants.

 - A hat.

 You can also spot ticks on your clothes more easily if you wear light colors.

 3. Don’t be so tempting.
-Apply an insect repellent that contains DEET to clothing and exposed skin.
-Get more details on safe DEET use.
+Apply an insect repellent to clothing and exposed skin.
+Get more details on safe repellent use.